 Mineral resources at the Calandria Sur deposit are also bounded to the south by the Calandria I claim block boundary.
-Mineralization is known to cross into concessions currently controlled by Minera Don Nicholas (refer to Minera IRL Limited news releases www.sedar.com).
+Mineralization is known to cross into concessions currently controlled by Minera Don Nicholas.

-Additional drill target generation activities, through a combination of low-cost geological mapping, ground magnetic surveys, and geochemical sampling, is currently expected to be undertaken in the broader Las Calandrias District during Q4, 2019.
-A metallurgical testwork program has also been initiated on 6 samples from the Calandria Norte deposit.
-This testwork will follow-up on the preliminary Leachwell analyses that were completed in 2011 by Mariana, and which suggested amenability of the Calandria Norte mineralization to processing techniques utilizing leaching.
+Additional drill target generation activities, through a combination of low-cost geological mapping, ground magnetic surveys, and geochemical sampling, are currently expected to be undertaken in the broader Las Calandrias District during Q2, fiscal year 2020 and beyond.